diojer/vault/Personal Readings/Nic's Foucault and Hall Essay/Essay.md

 # Foucault
 ## Foucauldian Resistance
-Something I think you get a bit wrong about Foucault's notion of resistance is that it is for building/forming a new society.
+Something I think you get a bit wrong about Foucault's notion of resistance is that it is about building/forming a new society.
 Foucault is very specifically against this, though.

 Quotes from you: